tentacle-fi/smart-contracts/TokenTimelock/README.md

 The deposit function has a minimum value of 100, so that the math will work.
 100 also corresponds to the number of decimal points that each ERC20 token contains (e.g. 100 = 0.000000000000000100 for an 18 decimal token)

 Tokens sent to the DAO or burn addresses are done so automatically upon deposit by the contract.

+## License

+TokenTimelock is released under the MIT License.